Nancy Kwan: Later films

-Kwan's success in her early career couldn't be replicated in later years, due to the cultural nature of 1960s America.
+Kwan's success in her early career couldn't be replicated in later years.
 Ann Lloyd and Graham Fuller wrote in their book The Illustrated Who's Who of the Cinema: "Her Eurasian beauty and impish sense of humor could not sustain her stardom".
 Her later films were more varied, comprising movie and television roles in the US and Europe.
 Kwan discovered that she had to journey to Europe and Hong Kong to escape the ethnic typecasting in Hollywood that limited her to largely Asian roles in spite of her Eurasian appearance.

 Her third movie was the British drama film The Main Attraction (1962) with Pat Boone.
 She played an Italian circus performer who was Boone's love interest.
 While she was filming the movie in the Austrian Alps, she met Peter Pock, a hotelier and ski instructor, with whom she immediately fell in love.
 She reflected, "The first time I saw that marvelous-looking man I said, 'That's for me.'"
 After several weeks, the two married and took up residence in Innsbruck, Tyrol, Austria.
 Kwan later gave birth to Bernhard "Bernie" Pock.
 In December 1963, Pock was constructing a luxury hotel in the Tyrolean Alps.
 During Christmas of that year, Nancy Kwan visited that location and was able to participate in several pre-1964 Winter Olympics events despite being busy with work.
 Her contract with film production company Seven Arts led her to travel around the world to film movies.
 She found the separation from her son, Bernie, who was not yet a year old, difficult.
 She said, "He's coming into a time when he's beginning to assert his personality."
 Fair-skinned and blue-eyed, Bernie more strongly resembled his father.

 In 1963, Kwan starred as the title character in Tamahine.
 The role called for her to be blue-eyed and so she went to the optician to get the contact lenses needed for that look.
 Playing an English-Tahitian ward of the head master at an old English public school, she was praised by the Boston Globe for her "charming depict[ion]" of the character.

 In Fate Is the Hunter (1964), her seventh film, Kwan played an ichthyologist.
 It was her first role as a Eurasian character.
 Kwan's roles were predominantly comic characters, which she said were more difficult roles than "straight dramatic work" owing to the necessity of more vigor and precise timing.